CBenghi/IDS/Proposals/Xbim/Readme.md

 easily broken down between the various roles involved in AEC processes.

 - [ ] stakeholders will have the opportunity to define the requirements around project-specific model-breakdown criteria
-- [ ] workflow specialists will define the
+- [ ] workflow specialists will define the technical implementation

 ### Modular